imatari/GH-KB/README.md

 # GH-KB
 ### Github Knowledge Base
-As I continue my journey in learning to use Git and Github, this is where I'll post my learnings
+As I continue my journey in learning to use Git and Github, this repository is where I'll post my learnings